symfony/symfony-docs/form/bootstrap4.rst

 The Bootstrap 4 framework has done a good job making it accessible for function variations like impaired vision and cognitive ability.
-Symfony has taken this one step further to make sure the form theme complies with the `WCAG2.0 standard`_.
+Symfony has taken this one step further to make sure the form theme complies with the `WCAG 2.0 standard`_.

 This does not mean that your entire website automatically complies with the full standard, but it does mean that you have come far in your work to create a design